Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Introduction

 \section{Introduction}

 Vanishing theorems for Riemann's theta function have been investigated classically as well as in the current literature, and connected with problems as diverse as the Schottky problem and integrable nonlinear PDEs.
 The Riemann theta function has special algebraic properties when it comes from a Riemann surface; in fact we focus on a special type of curve $X$ (reviewed in Section \ref{curves}) which is a cyclic cover of $\mathbb{P}^1$, as in our previous paper \cite{MP}.
 We were able to express certain abelian functions in terms of the polynomial defining the affine part of the curve.
-We used the $\sigma$ function, associated to the theta function, which Klein introduced \cite{K} for genus-2 curves to generalize the genus-1 Weierstrass $\sigma$; further work ensued in the 19th century, mainly for hyperelliptic curves (Klein, H. Burkhardt, O. Bolza); Baker brought the theory together in a monograph \cite{B3} and extended the analysis (e.g., the aspect of power-series expansion and partial differential equations).
+We used the $\sigma$ function, associated to the theta function, which Klein introduced \cite{K} for genus-2 curves to generalize the genus-1 Weierstrass $\sigma$; further work ensued in the 19th century, mainly for hyperelliptic curves (Klein, H. Burkhardt, O. Bolza); Klein gave a definition for general curves of genus 3 \cite[\S 27]{klein1890} and Korotkin with Shramchenko, inspired by Klein's constructions, recently produced both odd and (for generic curves) even $\sigma$-functions for all (smooth) curves, the latter invariant under modular transformations, and the former, invariant up to a root of unity \cite{KS}\footnote{We are very grateful to one Referee for this reference, which was not available at the time of our manuscript's submission.} .
+Baker brought the theory together in a monograph \cite{B3} and extended the analysis (e.g., the aspect of power-series expansion and partial differential equations).
 More recently, $\sigma$ was studied for all $C_{rs}$ curves (cf., e.g., \cite{EEL}).
 By taking suitable limits, we obtained the order of vanishing of $\sigma$ on the stratification in the Jacobian given by the Abel image of the symmetric products $\SSS^k(X)$ of the curve \cite[Remark 5.8]{MP}.
-In this note, we revisit that statement, as a consequence of Riemann's singularity theorem, in terms of Schur functions.
-We obtain a vanishing pattern using Young diagram (Th. \ref{vanishingTh}) and express ratios of coefficients of the multivariable Taylor expansion of $\sigma$ by algebraic functions (Th. \ref{algebraic}).
-The key technique consists in enabling partial derivatives on the Jacobian image of symmetric powers of the curve, cf. Section \ref{CoordinateChange}, just as Klein and Baker used the derivative along the curve.
+We continue that analysis, using Schur polynomials and representation theory, to obtain a vanishing pattern using Young diagrams (Th. \ref{vanishingTh}) and moreover we express ratios of coefficients of the multivariable Taylor expansion of $\sigma$ by algebraic functions (Th. \ref{algebraic}, as well as Proposition \ref{prop:gggggk}); we note also recent work \cite{EHKJLP}$^{\mbox{ {\ref{ftnt}}}}$ that solves the Jacobi inversion problem on the singular strata of the Jacobian by explicit algebraic expressions for derivatives of $\sigma$ in the hyperelliptic case, based on the embedding of the curve in the Jacobian and expressed in terms of the Weierstrass semigroup at the basepoint and attendant Schur-Weierstrasss polynomials.
+Moreover, equations for the periods of holomorphic and meromorphic differentials allow the authors of \cite{EHKJLP} to perform numerical calculations and obtain qualitative information on the geodesics of black hole space-time.
+Our key technique consists in enabling partial derivatives on the Jacobian image of symmetric powers of the curve, cf. Section \ref{CoordinateChange}, just as Klein and Baker used the derivative along the curve.
 These techniques have produced new solutions of non-linear wave equations \cite{MP09}.